FabLabGharbiya/fabzero/readme.md

  `du -s fabzero` used to tell the size of the folder `du -sh fabzero` used to tell the size by human way

- ls -l /dev/usb

-cat filename.camm > dev/usb/usbname
-problems that might occur
-have to use sudo order : write sudo before order you are not part of the users who can print : you have to add your self to that group ? first you need to know which group can print from the command : `ls -l /dev/usb/lp0` if appears : `root lp .....` thats mean i have to be root user and part of lp group then i have to know my groups : `groups ahmed` then i have to log out and log in again shopbot : working steps
+shopbot :
+working steps
 1. safety distance